When coming to Turkey, most of my American clients and friends ask me if they can drive in Turkey with their US Driving License.

 Please drive carefully and slowly when nearing these checkpoints.
 Follow the lead of the police on these points.

-How is the condition of the roads in Turkey?
+10. Condition of the roads in Turkey

-Turkey has a higher road quality than many developed European countries.
-Turkish Road quality has a score of 5.1, and the USA has a 5.6 Road quality score in the same index.
-(Click for WEF Road Quality Index) Turkey ranks 28th among 138 countries worldwide.
+Turkish Road quality has a score of 5.0, and the USA has a 5.5 Road quality score in the same index.
+(Click for WEF Road Quality Index) Turkey ranks 32nd among 141 countries worldwide.

 Most roads between and around major hubs are in excellent condition, but you should be careful on some rural roads that are frequently used.